SAR-ARD/s1ard/docs/general/usage.rst

    + gs: gamma-sigma ratio: sigma0 RTC / gamma0 RTC (if ``measurement = gamma``)
    + sg: sigma-gamma ratio: gamma0 RTC / sigma0 ellipsoidal (if ``measurement = sigma``)

+ + wm: wind-modeled backscatter extracted from a Sentinel-1 OCN (ocean) product.
+   The variable `owiNrcsCmod` is used.
+   The OCN products and corresponding Level-1 products must be searchable in the same way.
+   If a sigma naught output layer exists (via ``measurement = sigma`` or `annotation` layer `ratio`), a co-polarization wind normalization ratio VRT is created by dividing the measurement by the wind-modeled backscatter.

 Use one of the following to create no annotation layer: